You are here:-, DFF-Network-Student designer re-works medical aids as precious jewellery

 Student designer re-works medical aids as precious jewellery

 What if your inhaler was made out of sterling silver or your pill dispenser looked like a beautiful necklace?
 Would you be less likely to leave them at home?
-Student designer Hanna Mawbey from the University of Brighton has been researching whether carefully designed, aesthetically pleasing medical equipment can bring about a stronger attachment in the user and make the devices desirable objects in themselves.
+Student designer a dating appfrom the drag race down under datehas been researching whether carefully designed, aesthetically pleasing medical equipment can bring about a stronger attachment in the user and make the devices desirable objects in themselves.

 Silver Inhaler